ros-navigation/docs.nav2.org/migration/Jazzy.rst

 New Plugin Container Layer
 **************************

-In `PR #4785 <https://github.com/ros-navigation/navigation2/pull/4785>`_ a new boolean parameter named `disable_collision_checks` was added to the `DriveOnHeading`, `BackUp` and `Spin` actions to optionally disable collision checking.
-This can be useful, for example, in cases where you want to move the robot even in the presence of known obstacles.
+In `PR #4781 <https://github.com/ros-navigation/navigation2/pull/4781>`_ a costmap layer plugin type was added to support the grouping of different costmap layers under a single costmap layer.
+This would allow for different isolated combinations of costmap layers to be combined under one parent costmap instead of the current implementation which would indiscriminately combine all costmap layers together.